Up To 20% Off Black Tea >

 When using tea bags, let the tea fully infuse the water first before adding your milk.
 On the other hand if you’re using loose leaf tea, the tea will already have brewed in the pot and so adding a dash of milk to your tea cup first won’t impact the infusion and “steeping time”.

-Milk goes well with the stronger black teas – but we would suggest avoid adding it to green, herbal and fruit teas!
+Milk goes well with the stronger black teas – but we would suggest avoid adding it to green, herbal and fruit teas.

-Store Tea Bags
+Best Way To Store Tea

 Whether you prefer loose leaf tea or tea bags, using an airtight container or tea caddy helps to keep your tea dry, fresh and also stops any strongly scented teas from passing their flavour onto more delicate varieties in your cupboard.